griffinbeels/emotion-based-filter/README.md

 ```
 (note: (emotion_venv) is included to indicate you should have called the source command above to enter the virtual environment before installing)

+## VSCode Setup on MacOS
+If you're running this in VSCode, and are on MacOS, you might need to take an extra step to get everything going
+* In an active VSCode window, press `Command+Shift+P` which will open a search bar for VSCode related settings
+* Type `shell command` and then click on the option that says `Shell Command: Install 'code' command in PATH`
+* Close VSCode completely (right click and quit)
+* Open a fresh terminal and type `sudo code`
+* Cd into the `emotion-based-filter` directory and then run the virtual environment

 At this point you should be ready to run the files!
 See the next section for how to run everything.
+You needed to run VSCode as root because otherwise the privacy permissions will be denied, and the video capture will always fail.
+Running as root lets you enable webcam capture!

 # How to run
 ```